Scaffold-Stark/ss2-docs/docs/eth-stark/useEthStarkContract.md

 };
 ```

-This example uses the `useDynamicContract` hook to obtain a contract instance for the `YourContract` smart contract.
+This example uses the `useEthStarkContract` hook to obtain a contract instance for the `YourContract` smart contract.

 ## Configuration